needle-tools/needle-engine-support/documentation/embedding.md

 4. That's it!
 The scene should now be displayed on your website.

-## Embedding 3D models with Core Components only
+## Embedding scenes that use no custom scripts

 When your project uses only core components and no custom scripts, you can directly use Needle Engine from a CDN (content-delivery network).